 Use SmarterQueue to curate content from your favorite social profiles with Find Content 🕵️♀️

 How To Find The Post You Want To Import

-3. In the search box, type the name of the Social Profile whose posts you'd like to import or select your Social Profile from the drop-down menu
+3. In the search box, type the name of the Social Profile you want to import posts from or select your Social Profile from the drop-down menu

-You can search for your own Profiles, Pinterest boards you follow, or others' Twitter Profiles, Facebook Pages.
+You can search for your own profiles, Pinterest boards you follow, or others' Facebook Pages.

-4. Click on the Social Profile whose posts you'd like to import.
+4. Click on the Social Profile you want to import posts from.

-💡 I mporting in Bulk from the selected Social Profile will work exactly the same way, whether you're importing your own posts from one of your connected profiles, or you're looking at someone else's social media.
+💡 Note: Importing in Bulk from the selected Social Profile will work exactly the same way, whether you're importing your own posts from one of your connected profiles, or you're looking at someone else's social media.